Meet the Team

 Narciso Moquete

-Narciso Moquete is a third-year undergraduate research assistant majoring in Neuroscience.
+Narciso Moquete is a fourth-year undergraduate research assistant majoring in Neuroscience.
 He has been in the Read Lab since Spring of 2023.
 His research interest involves the neuroplasticity of the brain following functional or structural damage to our language-dominant left hemisphere.
 Narciso is currently looking at the neuroanatomical differences among developmental versus acquired reading impairments.
 His research goals are to understand our brain’s adaptation post-impairment so that treatments for these reading impairments can be properly implemented.
 Upon graduating Narciso plans to continue his studies and complete an MD/PhD program.
 Outside of lab and his studies Narciso enjoys traveling and snorkeling.

 Yishai Perez